Minoration via Mixed Volumes and Cover's Problem for General Channels: Sampling from a Polytope

-The technique of this paper can also be used to prove the Gaussian version of the Cover's problem (problem formulated and solved in \cite{WuBarnesOzgur}).
-In that case, we need an $\ell_2$ version of the estimate in \eqref{e_bm}: there exists a Banach space where the unit ball has at most $(1+\frac1{t})^n$ vertices such that
+The technique of this paper can also be used to prove the Gaussian version of the Cover's problem (problem stated and solved in \cite{WuBarnesOzgur}).
+In that case, we need an $\ell_2$ version of the estimate in \eqref{e_bm}: for any $t>2$ independent of $n$, there exists a Banach space where the unit ball has at most $(1+\frac1{t})^n$ vertices such that

-for any $t>1$.
 This is slightly better than the $\ell_1$ case since the required number of vertices is smaller.
-To show \eqref{e_bm2}, note that by duality this is equivalent to finding a Banach space $B$ in which the unit ball $\mathcal{C}$ has at most $(1+\frac1{t})^n$ \emph{facets}.
-There are two ways to do this:
+The bound in \eqref{e_bm2} can be seen using the construction from \cite[p96-97]{figiel1980large}, and its tightness has been shown in \cite[Theorem~3.3]{pajor}\cite[Corollary~3]{gluskin1989extremal}.